Madison police expect thousands for abortion rights protest Saturday

-Madison police are bracing for a weekend of protests in support of abortion rights.
+Madison police are bracing for protests this weekend in support of abortion rights.

 Planned Parenthood Advocates of Wisconsin